Welcome to Psychology 301

 - Logging In

-- Retrieving a lost password
+- Retrieving a Lost Password

-- Viewing studies
+- Viewing Studies

-- Signing up for studies
+- Signing Up for Studies

-- Cancelling a sign up
+- Cancelling a Sign-Up

-- Online vs. In person studies
+- Online vs. In-Person Studies

 - 2-Part Studies

-- What is prescreening?
+- What is Prescreening?

-- When and where can I take the prescreening?
+- When and Where Can I Take the Prescreening?

-- Can I still participate in experiments if I do not do the prescreening?
+- Can I Still Participate in Experiments if I Do Not Do the Prescreening?

-Please use your EID when logging in to Sona, your password was emailed to you at the start of the semester.
-If you do not have this email/password, please see the Retrieving a lost password FAQ.
+Please use your EID when logging in to Sona.
+Your password was emailed to you at the start of the semester.
+If you do not have this email/password, please see the Retrieving a Lost Password FAQ.

 If you would like to change your password or other information about yourself, choose My Profile from the top toolbar.
 If you would like to change your password (and the option is enabled), type your new password (twice, for confirmation) in the provided boxes.
 If you would not like to change your password, simply leave these boxes empty.
 If you change your password, please be sure to select a password you do not use on any other systems or websites.
-This is good computing practice, and especially important as in some cases, our password may be sent over email.
+This is good computing practice, and especially important as in some cases our password may be sent over email.

-To view a list of studies, click on Studies from top toolbar.
-You will see a list of studies.
-A brief description of each study will be listed, as well as any special requirements that may restrict your eligibility to participate in the study
+To view a list of studies, click on Studies from the top toolbar.
+A brief description of each study will be listed, as well as any special requirements that may restrict your eligibility to participate in the study.

 Studies that currently have available participation times (timeslots) will have “TIMESLOTS AVAILABLE” listed next to the name of the study.
-If no studies have available timeslots, you may want to logon to the system a few days later to see if new timeslots have been added.
+If no studies have available timeslots, you may want to log on to the system a few days later to see if new timeslots have been added.
 You may also select a specific date to view studies with available timeslots on that date.
-To view more information about a study, click on the name of the study
+To view more information about a study, click on the name of the study.

 Studies you have signed up for that you are allowed to cancel will have a Cancel button next to them.
 There is a time limit before the study is to occur, when it is too late to cancel.
 This restriction may be listed at the bottom of the page, or can be found by clicking on the study name and viewing the study details.
 Once you click Cancel to cancel your sign-up, you will see a confirmation page.
 You will also be warned if your cancellation might affect your ability to participate in other studies you have signed up for, due to pre-requisite restrictions.
-If the cancellation will affect your ability to participate in another study you are signed up for, it is your responsibility to deal with this issue (usually by canceling the dependent study as well).
+If the cancellation will affect your ability to participate in another study you are signed up for, it is your responsibility to deal with this issue (usually by canceling the dependent study, as well).
 The system will warn you, but will not block the cancellation.
 Click Yes to cancel your sign-up, and the sign-up will be cancelled immediately.
 If you cancel the first part of a two-part study, the second part will also be cancelled.
 If you cancel the second part of a two-part study, the first part will not be cancelled, but you will need to ask the researcher to sign you up for the second part again, if you would like to participate in it at a later date.